Historic Spa with connections to Sir Walter Scott

 Plan your visit

-There is free parking, disabled parking, bike rack and the museum is accessible by public transport.
-There are picnic areas and dogs are welcome in the grounds.
-Assistance dogs are welcome in the museum, there is a hearing loop and disabled toilets.
+There is free parking and disabled parking.
+The museum is accessible by public transport, the number 62 Galashiels-Edinburgh route bus passes through the town, then a 10-minute walk.
+There are picnic areas and dogs on leads are welcome on the grounds.
+Assistance dogs are welcome.

 Well’s Brae